 - Wilson & Reilly v Secretary of State for Work and Pensions UKSC, AC 453

-Tom acted for the successful claimants in very high profile challenge to the Government’s ‘back to work’ schemes that require persons to work without pay (Junior Counsel to Nathalie Lieven QC).
+Tom acted for the successful claimants in very high profile challenge to the Government’s ‘back to work’ schemes that require persons to work without pay.
 Following a victory in the Court of Appeal, the Government procured emergency legislation from Parliament to retrospectively reverse the decision but the Supreme Court made further findings against the Government.
 Tom acted in the follow-up case R (Reilly (No. 2)) v Secretary of state for Work and Pensions EWHC 2182 (Admin) in which the court declared the legislation contrary to the ECHR.